Kensington Football Club

-The Kensington Football Club was one of the first Australian rules football clubs founded in South Australia and played an integral part in the game's development in the state.
-The early rules used in South Australia were referred to as the "Kensington Rules".
-Club uniform was a scarlet cap and jacket and white trousers.
+The Kensington Football Club was an Australian rules football club based at Kensington in Adelaide's eastern suburbs and played an integral part in the game's development in the colony of South Australia.
+The club's rules used in South Australia were referred to as the "Kensington Rules".
 The club was one of the founding teams of the South Australian Football Association (later renamed the SANFL) in 1877.
+The club uniform consisted of a scarlet cap and jacket with white trousers.

 Early Interclub Games

 A game was played on Saturday 20 August 1871 between 16 members of the Old Adelaide Football Club and 20 of the Kensington Club on the grounds of the latter, situated a short distance eastward of the Marryatville Hotel.
 There was a large group of spectators present and the Concordia Band who had accompanied the Adelaide Club discoursed excellent music throughout the afternoon.
 The only goal was scored by Adelaide.

 On Saturday afternoon at 3pm, 3 September 1871, the return match between the Adelaide (Blue) and Kensingtons (Pink) Clubs was played on the North Park Lands.
 A large number of visitors from city and suburbs attended, partly attracted by the fine weather and Schrader's Band.
 The Adelaideans, who were captained by E. W. Aldridge, had 16 players in their team, whilst the Kensingtons; under the command of E. H. Hallack, mustered 20.
 After an hour's play Kensington scored the first goal and it was close to 6pm (dusk) when Adelaide then scored and were declared the victors as a result of their goal in the first game.